Alejandro-Fuste/Template_Engine/README.md

 ## License

-This project is licensed under the undefined license.
+This project is licensed under the MIT license.

 ## Contributing